jakobtfaber/Denario/input_files/idea.md

 Project Idea:
-	* Disentangling the Impact of Feedback and Cosmology on Black Hole–Galaxy Scaling Relations: Insights from the CAMELS Simulation Suite
+	* Mapping Star Formation Quenching Efficiency Across Feedback and Cosmological Parameter Space with CAMELS Simulations
-		- This study systematically quantifies how the slopes and scatter of the M_BH–M_star and M_BH–sigma_v relations depend on feedback and cosmological parameters.
+		- This study systematically quantifies how the efficiency and prevalence of star formation quenching in galaxies at z=0 depend on supernova/AGN feedback and cosmological parameters.
-		- Leverages the unprecedented parameter coverage and statistical power of the CAMELS dataset.
+		- Utilizes the CAMELS simulation suite to disentangle the physical drivers of quenching.
-		- Provides new constraints on the co-evolution of galaxies and their central black holes.
+		- Provides predictive insights for galaxy evolution models and future observational surveys.